The Waves of Carles

 February 10, 2016 Travel

-I believe that the most difficult paths (or waters) lead to the most surprising places.
+I believe that the most challenging paths (or waters) lead to the most surprising places.

-The waves that shielded Islas de Gigantes (or Islas Gigantes, Higantes group, or Gigantes group) when we visited were nothing short of that.
-Well, it was Amihan season.
+Much like the waves that led to Islas de Gigantes (or Islas Gigantes, Higantes group, or Gigantes group).
+The waves when we visited were nothing short of challenging.
+Well, it was the Amihan season.

-We were already waiting for almost an hour in the boat when I decided to request permission to just wait at the port.
-I was already a bit seasick.
-Our boatmen, speaking in their dialect, mentioned coast guards and permits when I asked about the time we would sail.
-It was supposed to leave at 2:00 PM and it was already a little bit past 2.
-I thought we had to forego the islands and just proceed to our next destination, which was Roxas City.
-It was a 7-day Panay adventure, which started in Boracay.
+I had a clue that the sea would be rough after boarding our boat.
+After waiting for almost an hour in the boat, I decided to request permission to wait at the port as I was starting to feel seasick.
+The boatmen, speaking in their dialect, mentioned coast guards and permits when I asked about the departure time, which was supposed to be at 2:00 PM.
+It was already a little past 2, and I thought we might have to skip the islands and proceed to our next destination, Roxas City.
+It was part of a 7-day Panay adventure that started in Boracay.

-After 15 minutes, we all boarded and I got into my comfortable sleeping position.
+After 15 minutes, we all boarded, and I settled into my comfortable sleeping position.
 I was awakened by splashes on my face.
-Some of the passengers were already throwing up at that time.
+Some passengers were already vomiting at that time.
 Needless to say, it was a tumultuous ride.
 I praised the heavens when we reached the shore.
 The only problem was getting to the beach.
-I decided to just get myself wet instead of getting to the smaller boat, which looked really unsafe.
+I decided to get myself wet instead of taking the smaller boat, which looked unsafe.
 The helpful locals carried my bags.

-That was a short narration of our trip to Gigantes Norte, one of the two largest islands in the group of islands.
-According to stories, the islands got its name from the gigantic sets of human bones found in coffins inside one of its caves.
+Our first stop was Gigantes Norte, one of the two largest islands in the group.
+According to stories, the islands got their name from the gigantic sets of human bones found in coffins inside one of its caves.

-Elmart (09173729301), our guide, met us at the beach and he led us to several habal habals waiting for us.
-We initially wanted to stay in this resort where there are instagram perfect cabanas, but we were recommended a friendlier resort.
+Elmart (09173729301), our guide, met us at the beach, and he led us to several habal habals waiting for us.
+We initially wanted to stay in a resort with Instagram-perfect cabanas, but we were recommended a friendlier resort.

-By the time we got to the resort, it was already late.
-Our boat trip, which was just supposed to be two hours, became more than 3 hours because of the waves.
-We ordered dinner from the resort then stayed inside the room.
-It was too windy outside.
-We only went out to get cell phone signals.
+By the time we reached the resort, it was already late.
+Our two-hour boat trip turned into more than 3 hours due to the challenging waves.
+We ordered dinner from the resort and stayed inside the room, as it was too windy outside.
+We only went out to get cellphone signals.

-The following day, we woke up early but instead of proceeding early with our planned island hopping, we just visited a Gigantes Norte attraction, the lighthouse.
+The following day, we woke up early, but instead of proceeding with our planned island hopping, we visited a Gigantes Norte attraction—the lighthouse.
 We were already making alternative plans just in case it was not feasible for us to go island hopping and leave Gigantes that day.

-The Gigantes Norte Lighthouse is listed as one of the 27 Spanish major lighthouses in the Philippines.
-The ruins of the keeper’s house, which is the only thing standing after a typhoon in 2008, is really charming.
+The Gigantes Norte Lighthouse is listed as one of the 27 major Spanish lighthouses in the Philippines.
+The ruins of the keeper’s house, the only structure standing after a typhoon in 2008, are really charming.

-The wind was crazy when we went up and I felt a bit of fear but it was worth it.
+The wind was intense when we went up, and I felt a bit of fear, but it was worth it.
 We had an amazing view.

-After the visit to the lighthouse, we dropped by a spring then went back to the resort.
-We were told we could visit a few attractions then the boat could take us to the Estancia Port.
+After visiting the lighthouse, we dropped by a spring and then went back to the resort.
+We were told we could visit a few attractions, and then the boat could take us to the Estancia Port.

-Our first stop was Tangke, a saltwater lagoon, which has its own legend.
-They say this lagoon, located within Gigantes Sur rises every year on June 24 during the feast of Saint John the Baptist.
+Our first stop was Tangke, a saltwater lagoon with its own legend.
+They say this lagoon, located within Gigantes Sur, rises every year on June 24 during the feast of Saint John the Baptist.

-There were a few boats when we got there and some tourists were cliff jumping.
+There were a few boats when we got there, and some tourists were cliff jumping.
 It looked fun.
-We got ourselves contented exploring the lagoon and taking a few pictures.
+We contented ourselves with exploring the lagoon and taking a few pictures.

-After that, we went to its most photographed island, which catapulted Islas de Gigantes to fame.
+After that, we visited the most photographed island that catapulted Islas de Gigantes to fame.

-Cabugao (or Cabugao Gamay) is a small island that features two white sand beaches that form like a sandbar connecting two islets.
+Cabugao (or Cabugao Gamay) is a small island that features two white sand beaches that form a sandbar connecting two islets.
+This stunning scenery is truly beautiful and worth the attention.

 We packed crabs and scallops from Gigantes Norte and bought a big fish in Cabugao.
 Sounds perfect?
 It was, definitely!

-After a few photographs, we went back to the sea.
+After a few photographs, we returned to the sea.
 From then on, it was turbulent.
 I kept looking at the faces of our boatmen to see if they were worried.
 I stopped myself eventually.
 It only got calm when we were near Estancia.

-That boatride is now one of my scariest, removing Fuga Island on my top 3 list.
+That boat ride is now one of my scariest, removing Fuga Island from my top 3 list.
 The other two on my list are Bucas Grande to Siargao and Batan to Itbayat.

 Other Good Travels